 That doesn’t just mean an SEO expert in your area.
 It means someone who knows how to optimise a site for search terms that include location information.
-Like “yoga Newport” for instance (a key term for this client), or the even more competitive, “web design Newport”.
+Like “yoga Newport” for instance, or the even more competitive, “web design Newport”.

 Why Local SEO?